 “The D112 has earned a famed reputation as one of the best bass drum microphones ever made due to its high SPL capability, punchy EQ and bulletproof construction”

-This is almost everyone’s go to bass mic.
-It has been used for decades for live and recording settings.
+This is almost everyone’s going to a bass mic.
+It has been used for decades for live music and recording settings.
 And here is why:

 - It can handle 160DB without distorting

-- large diaphragm has a very low resonance frequency
+- a large diaphragm has a very low resonance frequency

 - Very Affordable (You want this mic)

-- You can use if for recording the bass, or trombone or whatever low end instrument you have.
+- You can use it for recording the bass, or trombone or whatever low-end instrument you have.

 Recording Snare Drum

 The 57 mic is another industry standard.
 I like this mic because you can place this super close to the instrument and get that great sound.
-It has solid body, made of metal that can with stand if it gets hit by a drum stick.
+It has a solid body, made of metal that can take a hit by a drumstick.

-How to mic the snare is really easy.
-First, just make sure you are on top of the snare and away from the hi-hat and make sure its not touching anything.
+How to mic the snare is easy.
+First, just make sure you are on top of the snare and away from the hi-hat and make sure it’s not touching anything.
 I place the furthest away from the drummer and about an inch from the skin.

 Pretty easy, just make sure the snare sounds good.
 When it comes time to mix, I like to compress and add a little reverb.
-Gets a pretty nice sound that doesn’t over power the mix.
+Gets a pretty lovely sound that doesn’t overpower the mix.

 The Best Overheads

 I love the sound of overhead microphones.
-They do a great jobs of picking up those nice crisp cymbals and the ambient sounds of everything else.
-It’s great when adding the kick and snare mics to the mix, it makes a solid well rounded sound.
+They do a great job of picking up those nice crisp cymbals and the ambient sounds of everything else.
+It’s great when adding the kick and snare mics to the mix; it makes a solid well rounded sound.

 My favorite overhead’s are the CAD GXL1200 Cardioid Condenser Microphones.

-These have a few sound options, point at the source transaction and field effect detection. the GXL1200 condenser really captures the true sound of your instruments.
+These have a few sound options, point at the source transaction and field effect detection.
+The GXL1200 condenser captures the actual sound of your instruments.